 It seems like the recruiting industry was in a constant state of change throughout 2018.

-In the last 12 months, we faced a historically tight labor market, the initial impacts of Google’s entry into the talent acquisition space and gearing up for, and the introduction of, GDPR.
+In the last 12 months, we faced a historically tight labour market, the initial impacts of Google’s entry into the talent acquisition space and gearing up for, and the introduction of, GDPR.

 Not to mention new technology disrupting the industry daily, with mobile, social and AI leading the charge.